saw235/riscv-core-dev/readme.md

     - [VSCode Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)
     - [VSCode TerosHDL Extension](https://marketplace.visualstudio.com/items?itemName=teros-technology.teroshdl)

-2. **Pull** the docker image with `docker pull saw235/riscvsv`
+2. **Pull** the docker image with `docker pull saw235/riscv-dev-container:latest`
 3. Create a Github **fork** of this repository.
 See *Development Flow* below
 4. `git clone git@github.com:<your_username>/riscv-core-dev.git`
 5. `cd riscv-core-dev && code .`
 6. When VSCode prompt to "reopen in container" -> **Yes** (Or Shift + P -> "Reopen in Container")
 7. Once the folder is reopened in the container, you can use `ctrl` + ``` ` ``` to open up a bash terminal for the container.
-8. Alternatively, you can also build/pull the docker image yourself and manage it:
-    - **Build** the image with `docker build --pull --rm -f ".devcontainer/Dockerfile" -t digital_design_devcontainer ".devcontainer"`

-The docker image is persistent and cached so only the first run will take up installation time.
+The docker image is persistent and cached so only the first run will take up download time.

 ### Setup
 Before running any simulation or rtl related commands, you should run the following to register your RTL